fastdaima/ML-Incident-Management/README.md

 ## Project Motivation

-Incident managment has huge oppertunity around ML use case as these get generated from huge event log data.
+Incident managment has huge opportunity around ML use case as these get generated from huge event log data.
 Here I thought to analyze Incident event data to see what hidden patterns will help us to come up with impactful ML use case.

 ## File Descriptions